| |

 creative

-and self-creative element of his spirit, as the main one, is recognized by a person in himself.
-He overcomes the opposition
+and self-creative element of its spirit, as fundamental, is recognized by the human being within himself.

 I